Call 1-800-GOT-PESTS?

 How Do German Cockroaches Spread?

 German cockroaches spread primarily through human activity.
-They can hitch a ride on grocery bags, boxes, and used appliances.
+They can hitch a ride on packages, grocery bags, second-hand items, backpacks, clothing, and used appliances.
 Once inside a home or business, they can quickly move from room to room, especially in multi-unit buildings.
 Regular inspections and maintaining cleanliness can help in controlling their spread.

 Do German Cockroaches Bite?